nikitavoloboev/data/looking-back/2018/2018-november.md

 ## Summary

 Nothing remarkable happened this month.
-A bit burned out by how much things exist in the world.
+A bit burned out by how many things exist in the world.

 ## Timing